Common collaboration mistakes and how to avoid them

 • Time tracking tools: Time tracking tools let you and your team track work hours and see the visual breakdown of tracked time.
 They work across multiple devices.
 So, you can track time from your phone or desktop computer and continue online from any browser.

-Common collaboration mistakes with possible solutions
+Common collaboration mistakes with their solutions

-Not designing a strategy
+1. Not designing a strategy

 As per reports, a lack of clear goals is the most common factor (37%) behind project failure.